Reading:

 Cold Task: An initial assessment helps teachers understand what children can already do, enabling them to plan effective teaching which builds on children's prior learning.

-The imitation phase: The teaching begins with some sort of creative 'hook' which engages the pupils, often with a sense of enjoyment, audience and purpose.
-Children then learn and internalise a model text, to identify transferrable ideas and structures.
+The engage and imitation phase: The teaching begins with some sort of creative 'hook' which engages the pupils, often with a sense of enjoyment, audience and purpose.
+Children then learn and internalise a model text, to identify transferrable ideas and structures, aspirational vocabulary and necessary tools and featured for the particular text type.

-The innovation phase: Children use their knowledge and understanding of the ideas and structures from the model text to co-construct new versions with their teacher.
+The innovation phase: Children use their knowledge of acquired tools and structures from the model text to co-construct, plan and develop new versions, guided by their teacher.

-The inventing phase: Teachers support pupils to write original texts independently, applying the knowledge and skills that have been taught and practised.
+The inventing phase: Teachers support pupils to write their own version of the model text independently, applying the knowledge and skills that have been taught and practised.
+This phase ends with important time spent editing, improving and self-reflecting on progress.

 Hot Task: The independent writing children produce towards the end of a sequence of lessons, often referred to as a 'hot task', enables teachers to make accurate judgements about children's learning which are then used to guide future teaching to ensure all children make good progress.

-We also ensure that the approach we take the teaching of writing remains flexible to meet the needs of our children.
-Adaptations to the Talk for Writing process are therefore made, and book studies are sometimes completed to enable teachers to recap previous learning, respond to misconceptions and teach knowledge in the most effective way for the particular needs and interests of specific cohorts.
+We also ensure that the approach we take to the teaching of writing remains flexible to meet the needs of our children.
+Adaptations to the Talk for Writing process are therefore made, which have been carefully reviewed and outlined by teachers, and book studies are sometimes completed (particularly in higher year groups) to enable teachers to recap previous learning, respond to misconceptions and teach knowledge in the most effective way for the particular needs and interests of specific cohorts.

-Flash writes are frequent, short bursts of writing.
+Writing opportunities are frequent, short bursts of writing offered to the children throughout a writing unit.
 They are embedded into our English planning and the Talk for Writing phases, to ensure children are given the freedom of writing, are able to apply their knowledge at regular opportunities and are able to regularly write for different purposes and audiences.

 Spelling

 For children in Foundation Two and Key Stage One, we use the Little Wandle systematic synthetic phonics programme.
-More information about this programme can be found here.
-(Add link to internal page for phonics and early reading)
+More information about this programme can be found on our phonics and early reading page.

-Once children are fluent readers and have completed the Little Wandle programme, they move on to No Nonsense Spelling whilst continuing to use phonics strategies to break down words in order to learn spelling rules, including those from the statutory spelling lists.
+Once children are fluent readers and have completed the Little Wandle programme, including bridging to spelling and building fluency, they move on to No Nonsense Spelling whilst continuing to use phonics strategies to break down words in order to learn spelling rules, including those from the statutory spelling lists.

 Handwriting